pholme/tsir/README.md

 1. The Mersenne Twister from here http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/ in a parallel directory to the one of the code
 2. Make dictionaries o (for complier object files) and .state (for RNG state files)
-3. Compile it by make (it has some generic optimization flags now)
+3. Compile it by make (it has some generic optimization flags now).
+If you want to omit the timing, compile it without the -DTIME flag.
 4. Run it like

 ```./tsir nwk/office.csv .state/0 0.2 5```